Per the Federal Motor Carrier Safety Administration (FMCSA), several factors go into determining what is considered a DOT vehicle, including:

 Contact Morelli Law Firm Today

-If you were involved in a collision with the driver of what is considered a DOT vehicle, Morelli Law Firm may be able to help you.
+If you were involved in a collision with the driver of what is considered a DOT vehicle, Morelli Law Firm may be able to help.
 We understand the unique federal laws and guidelines that pertain to commercial vehicles and their operators.
-Our firm is also comfortable going up against defendants of any size, from individual drivers to the major corporations that employ them.
+We are comfortable going up against defendants of any size, from individual drivers to the major corporations that employ them.
+Call us today at (212) 751-9800 for a free case review.